 This is important because partners react differently to the same set of conditions.
 You will learn to anticipate and identify a range of possible reactions to the same BJJ position.

 Another way is by using combinations.
 A combination is having more than one option for each position.
-Here are couple examples: You can attack your partner’s neck when you really want your partner to move his head away to expose his arm for an arm-lock.
+Here are couple of examples: You can attack your partner’s neck when you really want your partner to move his head away to expose his arm for an arm-lock.
 Or pulling him forward and then sweeping him backward.

-The Value of the Positions in chess and BJJ
+Value of Positions in Chess and BJJ

 In the game of chess and jiu-jitsu, pieces have varying levels of importance.
-For example a pawn is worth less than a bishop, and a half guard is worth less than the mount control.
+For example, a pawn is worth less than a bishop, and a half guard is worth less than the mount control.
 Make sense?